Kitchen knife: Paring knife

-16th century French bookbinders used a tool also known as a paring knife (couteau à parer) to thin the edges of the leather binding being prepared to cover a book in order to ensure it was neater and stuck better to the board.
+In book-binding, a paring knife — couteau à parer — is a tool used by 16th-century French book-binders to thin the edges of the leather binding being prepared to cover a book, in order to ensure it was neater and stuck better to the board.
 The knife was a large piece of steel, very thin at the cutting edge, with a wooden handle.

-Utility
+Utility kitchen knife

-In kitchen usage, a utility knife falls between a chef's knife and a paring knife in size, some 10 cm to 18 cm (4 to 7 inches) in length.
+In kitchen usage, an all-purpose utility kitchen knife or universal kitchen knife, falls between a chef's/cook's knife and a paring knife in size, some 10 to 18 cm in length and it is usually without a proper heel and choil, having the blade edge running straight to the handle.

-Outside a kitchen, the term "utility knife" refers to a cutting tool with a short blade which can be replaced, or with a strip of blades which can be snapped off when worn.
+Outside the kitchen, the term "utility knife" refers to a cutting tool — also called a craft knife — with a short blade which can be readily replaced, or with a strip of blades which can be snapped off when worn.